craigerl/direwatch/README.md

 https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/python-setup

-Three screens are supported ST7789 240x240, ST7789 240x135, ILI9341 240x360.
+Three screens are supported st7789 240x240, ili9341 240x360, ili9486 320x480

-Current configuration is for the 240x240 st7789 unit.
+Default configuration is for the 240x240 st7789 screen.

-Uncomment the screen section for your particular screen around line 100.
+Specify screen type with "-d" option. st7789 ili9341 ili9486

 Do not install the kernel module/framebuffer.

-GPIO pins 12 (DCD) and 16 (TX) are monitored and light green/red icons respectively.
-Configure these gpio pins in direwolf.

-For Pi5, use digibuttons.gpiod.py, for other Pi's use digibuttons.rpigpio.py or digibuttons.gpiozero .
+Red/Green indicators use direwolf's log file, be sure to add "-d o" to the direwolf command line for this feature to work.

 ![Ygate with Direwatch](http://craiger.org/ygatescreen.png)